 To download all datapoints, including the timeseries csv output for each simulation, run the

-localResults/results.csv file be downloaded first.
+scripts/download_datapoints.rb script using the OpenStudio CLI.
+The script requires that the Timeseries CSV Export reporting measure be included in your PAT project.
 Supply all required arguments to the script, including project directory, server DNS, and analysis ID.
 A usage example is given as follows:

 -s http://ec2-107-23-165-146.compute-1.amazonaws.com -a 706c3b4a-9685-4924-bb13-c6bec77aa397

 Additionally, the script has an optional argument to unzip each datapoint zip file on the fly.

 Once you have retrieved all the data you need from your analysis, it is a good idea to shut down the OpenStudio Server Cluster to stop incurring AWS costs.
 The most straightforward way to do that is to click the Terminate button on the Run tab of PAT.

 The PAT interface will indicate that the cluster has been shut down after a moment.
 Just to be sure, it’s best to open the AWS cloud console either by clicking the View AWS Console button in PAT or visiting https://console.aws.amazon.com.
 Select “Services” > “EC2”.
 Select “N. Virginia” in the region menu (upper right).
 You should see a terminated instance of OpenStudio-Server and potentially some workers if you chose to use workers above.